Becoming You With Julie

 You can find guajillo and ancho chiles in the Mexican aisle of grocery stores or online.

-What’s the best way to control the heat level?
+What’s the best way to control the heat level in enchilada soup?

 For milder soup, skip the chile de árbol and remove the seeds and membranes from the jalapeño.
 If you’re a spicy food lover, add extra chile de árbol or use a serrano pepper instead of jalapeños.